 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Saskatoon bushes are known by other names such as Serviceberry bushes, Juneberry, and Shadbush.
+Saskatoon bushes are known by other names such as Serviceberry bushes, Juneberry, Prairie Berries and Shadbush.
 Their Latin name is Amelanchier alnifolia.
+And we’ve got lots of great information about these fruit bearing bushes right here!

-No matter what you call them, here is everything to know about growing your own!
+No matter what you call them, here is everything to know about growing your own Saskatoon berries!
 Consider planting a few bushes and start growing your own berries, right in the backyard.

 These bushes grow wild, but you can also buy them at garden nurseries!